A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Introduction

-Finally, as an application of the asymmetric risk-sensitive control, taking $\xi=\log V(T)$ in (\ref{intro-expan-asymmetric}) for some portfolio value $V(\cdot)$ at a finite time horizon $T$, we study a dynamic portfolio optimization problem that generalizes the results studied in \cite{Kuroda-Nagai} on a finite time horizon, which can characterize different weights for varieties of risk sources.
-The considered criterion of this problem is an extension of the one that is widely studied in the risk-sensitive dynamic portfolio optimization \cite{Pliska1999, Kuroda-Nagai, Nagai-2004, Nagai-Peng2002} to the asymmetric case.
+Finally, as an application of the asymmetric risk-sensitive control, we study a dynamic portfolio optimization problem that generalizes the results studied in \cite{Kuroda-Nagai} on a finite time horizon, which can characterize different weights for varieties of risk sources.
+The new criterion and related control problems might have more potential for extensions of risk-sensitive dynamic portfolio optimization problems in the existing literature (e.g. \cite{Pliska1999, Kuroda-Nagai, Nagai-2004, Nagai-Peng2002}) to the asymmetric cases.

-The new criterion and related control problems might have more potential applications.
-For example, as the classical risk-sensitive control problems closely link to the robust control and model misspecification (see \cite{Hansen-Sargent-2006} for the details), the asymmetric risk-sensitive criterion may provide a new perspective to describe different risk aversion towards different risk sources in the robust decision problems, and the approaches will become powerful tools to deal with these issues.

 The rest of the paper is organized as follows.
 In Section 2, we give some preliminaries and introduce the asymmetric risk-sensitive criterion with a new mean-variance representation.
 Section 3 sets the stage by formulating nonlinear asymmetric risk-sensitive control problems and focusing on the case of bounded conditions and the LQ case.
 As an application of the asymmetric risk-sensitive control, section 4 discusses an asymmetric risk-sensitive dynamic portfolio optimization problem.